Our Platform

 Long track record of safety

 For over 50 years, PIV5 itself has been used as part of a canine distemper (kennel cough) vaccine.
-Dogs dosed (intranasally) with the vaccine will often sneeze, exposing veterinarians to PIV5, and they will continue to shed virus for a few days, often exposing dog owners to PIV5.
-Many people already have antibodies against PIV5, proof that they have been exposed to the virus.¹ Yet despite decades of such exposure, PIV5 has never been known to cause disease in humans.
+Dogs are dosed intranasally with the vaccine after which they often sneeze, exposing veterinary staff to PIV5, and they can shed the virus for a few days afterwards, exposing dog owners to PIV5.
+Many people already have antibodies against PIV5, evidence that they have been previously exposed to the virus.¹ Yet despite decades of such exposure, PIV5 has never been proven to cause disease in humans.

 Rapid and low-cost manufacturing

-Because PIV5 replicates in self-limited fashion, a relatively small number of viral particles (compared with other viral vectored vaccines) is needed to make each vaccine dose.
-With a relatively small bioreactor, we can theoretically produce millions of doses per month of our vaccines.
-Conventional virally-vectored vaccines need manufacturing capacity measured in 10,000s of liters to produce a similar number of doses.
+Because PIV5 replicates in self-limited fashion, a relatively small number of viral particles (compared with other viral-vectored vaccines) is needed to make each dose of our vaccines.
+A relatively small (e.g. 300-liter) bioreactor should therefore be able to produce millions of doses per month.
+Other viral-vectored vaccines need manufacturing capacity measured in 10,000s of liters to produce a similar number of doses.
 This makes our PIV5 technology ideal for rapidly responding to emerging infectious threats, as well as for defending against existing ones worldwide.

 ¹ Chen et al (2012), Evaluating a parainfluenza virus 5-based vaccine in a host with pre-existing immunity against parainfluenza virus 5, PLOS One, 7:e50144.
 Like humans, dogs generate neutralizing antibodies against PIV5 from prior exposure, yet these do not interfere with the activity of a PIV5-based vaccine.